iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

  <br/>

-## How to send transportation orders (incl. transportation orders with direct booking) to Cargoson
+## How to send transportation orders to Cargoson

 To get invoices from Moderan, run action **Moderan – Get Invoices** and fill in the parameters as following: